ramadhantriyant/hono-myip/README.md

 # Hono-myip

-A simple CLoudflare Workers written with Hono that returns your public ip address, and some more.
+A simple Cloudflare Workers written with Hono that returns your public ip address, and some more.

 To install, just run following commands.